Azareal/AtomBB/TO-DO.md

 Add more unit tests.
 Test and improve the template compilation system.
 Test and complete the multi-threading system.
+Use the main language and database classes in the installer instead of it having it's own.

 Bugs:
 Avatar updating is broken.